Equilibria in Network Constrained Energy Markets: Introduction

 The rest of the paper is organized as follows.
 The reminder of this section is devoted to the introduction of some notational conventions used throughout the paper.
 In \autoref{sec2} we present the model of networked Cournot competition on power networks that is the object of our study.
-In \autoref{sec3} we present the main results concerning the existence and uniqueness of the Nash equilibria as well as the connection between price differences and capacity bottlenecks in the power network.
+In \autoref{sec3} we present our findings, starting with our main contribution that, under very mild assumptions on the market maker's utility function, establishes a key connection between optimal actions of the market maker and saturated cuts in the power network.
+Afterward, we add a few standard hypotheses on the producers and market maker's utility functions and this allows us to prove results concerning the existence and uniqueness of the Nash equilibria.
+Moreover, in this particular setting we prove a Corollary of our main result that links the emergence of price differences with capacity bottlenecks in the power network at equilibrium.
 This Section is complemented with an Example that shows our results on a simplified Italian power network model.
 Finally, in \autoref{sec4} we draw some conclusions and discuss current and future research.

 Throughout the paper we shall denote vectors with lower case, matrices with upper case, and sets with calligraphic letters.
 We indicate with $\1$ the all-1 vector and with $I$ the identity matrix, regardless of their dimension.
+Moreover, given a path $\gamma$ in a directed graph with $l$ links, we will denote with $\1_{\gamma} \in \{0,1\}^l$ the vector whose generic component is equal to 1 if and only if the link associated to that component belongs to the path $\gamma$.
+Finally, we denote with $\delta_j$ the $j$-th component of the canonical basis of $\R^n$.